behu-kea/ITA23-2-sem/CS101/01-kotlin-intro.md

-### Opgave 3 - Level 1
+### Opgave 3 - Level 1 - Lidt stenet opgave

 - Convert a string to uppercase
+- Get the character on index 3
-- Return the index of a character in a string
+- Print the index of a character in the string
 - Concatenate two different string
 - Check these strings are equal to each other.
 Uppercases should be ignored!
   - `hello`, `ollhe` should print `false`